 2. Two layers of GW Desert Yellow.

-4. Lining with GW Catachan Green.
+3. A medium overbrush of GW Terracota.4.
+Lining with GW Catachan Green.
 (Redid with Tamiya Olive Green since Alvin pointed out the green was too thin, thanks Alvin!)

 5. Sponging with GW Boltgun Metal for battle damage.